remigerme/frodo-kem-shake-640/README.md

 Will build three targets : `frodokeygen`, `frodoencaps` and `frododecaps`.

-Unfortunately for now, it doesn't seem to work.
+Unfortunately for now, it doesn't seem to work (fails to establish same shared secret).

 ## Tests